What Is a Spiritual Journey? An Insider Guide to Transformation

 The Hero’s Journey: The Cycle of Departure and Return

-The Quintessential Stages of the Hero’s Journey
+The Hero’s Journey Framework

 Campbell discovered this “monomyth” structure by studying the religious stories, myths, and legends from a wide range of traditions throughout recorded history.